Mike O'Brien (British politician): Solicitor General for England and Wales

-After the 2005 general election, O'Brien replaced Harriet Harman as Solicitor General for England and Wales.
+Following the 2005 general election, O'Brien replaced Harriet Harman as Solicitor General for England and Wales.

-Mike O’Brien had worked closely with the UK Jewish community to set up the first Holocaust Memorial Day in January 2001 and later in June 2005 he was asked to lead the British delegation to the OSCE Cordoba Conference on Anti-Semitism.
-Speaking at the conference he recalled, “As Race Equality Minister I helped introduce national Holocaust Memorial Day each year which demonstrates our commitment to eternal vigilance against the rise of intolerance.” and added that, "The British Government has also promoted an inclusive concept of citizenship.
+Mike O'Brien had worked closely with the UK Jewish community to set up the first Holocaust Memorial Day in January 2001 and later in June 2005 he was asked to lead the British delegation to the OSCE Cordoba Conference on Anti-Semitism.
+Speaking at the conference he recalled, "As Race Equality Minister I helped introduce national Holocaust Memorial Day each year which demonstrates our commitment to eternal vigilance against the rise of intolerance." and added that, "The British Government has also promoted an inclusive concept of citizenship.
 It allows people to be British but to be individuals and express their cultural identity.
 Our aim is integration, not assimilation.
 We welcome migrants and expect them to integrate, but on the basis of respect for their own identity."